minje0204/StackWithLinkedList/README.md

 - `push_stack()` and `pop_stack()` are straightforward.
 Push the given string value into the stack, or pop the top of the stack.
 You may use the head of the list head as the top or the bottom of the stack at your own discretion.

 - `dump_stack()` should dump the contents in `stack`.
-Print out the strings in `stack` from the top to the bottom.
+Print out the strings in `stack` from the bottom to the top.
 The strings should be printed out to `stderr` to get properly graded in pasubmit.
 To traverse the list head, you must use one of the functions with `list_for_` as prefix.

 - DO NOT ALLOCATE/DEFINE AN ARRAY TO HOLD `struct entry`.
 Instead, each entry should be dynamically allocated and freed using `malloc` and `free`.